 A faculty-supervised experience in an approved ministry situation which allows the student to become immersed in areas of service applicable to his or her ministry emphasis within the Bachelor of Science in Biblical Studies degree program.
-The student is required to complete a minimum of 120 hours in their approved ministry.
+Internships require a minimum of 40 hours of contact time per credit earned.
+The typical Ministry Internship is three credits, a minimum of 120 hours in their approved ministry.